 - A. A student receives an excused absence whenever he/she is given permission by the school principal/school attendance officer to leave or be dismissed from one or more classes, school-sponsored program or school-related activities.
-A student receives an excused absence when he/she is absent from school for the following reasons: - 1.
-Serious illness of a family member; - 2.
-Death in the family; - 3.
-Illness, injury, dental or medical services of the student.
+A student receives an excused absence when he/she is absent from school for the following reasons:

+- 1. Serious illness of a family member;

+- 2. Death in the family;

+- 3. Illness, injury, dental or medical services of the student.
 If a student has been absent from school because of illness and is at a school activity that day after school is dismissed, at a job, etc., he or she will receive an unexcused absence from school unless prior arrangements have been made with the high school principal. - 4.
 A required appearance in court; - 5.
-A required observance of a holiday or ceremony of the student's religion; or - B. Absence for any reason other than the five (5) above listed categories will be unexcused unless the principal determines that extenuating circumstances exist.
-Homebound teachers are provided on an extended illness; pregnancy is not an extended illness. - C. The verification of an absence shall be made in accordance with any reasonable method that establishes the fact of the reason for absence, including the following: - 1. phone call from parent; - 2. note or personal visit from parents; - 3. home call; or - 4. note from physician - D. Parents/guardians must contact the school by phone or note within 24 hours following an absence to report the reason for absence.
+A required observance of a holiday or ceremony of the student's religion - B. Absence for any reason other than the five (5) above-listed categories will be unexcused unless the principal determines that extenuating circumstances exist.
+Homebound teachers are provided on extended illnesses; pregnancy is not an extended illness. - C. The verification of an absence shall be made in accordance with any reasonable method that establishes the fact of the reason for absence, including the following: - 1. phone call from parent; - 2. note or personal visit from parents; - 3. home call; or - 4. note from physician - D. Parents/guardians must contact the school by phone or note within 24 hours following an absence to report the reason for absence.
 Excuses should be presented in the office before classes begin in the morning.
-The administration reserves the right not to excuse a student's absence, if the excuse is known to be invalid. - E. For an excused absence, a student will be allowed (3) days from their return to complete missed assignments.
+The administration reserves the right not to excuse a student's absence if the excuse is known to be invalid. - E. For an excused absence, a student will be allowed (3) days from their return to complete missed assignments.
 Full credit will be given for these assignments. - F. It is the parents'/guardians' responsibility to make arrangements for securing schoolwork early enough during an extended absence in order for the student to maintain academic progress.
 Parents/guardians are to contact the school office before 9:00 a.m. to request their student's books and assignments.
-Students out of school for four (4) weeks or more may be provided with a homebound teacher. - G. The principal and/or the individual classroom teacher will schedule a conference with a student to develop an attendance contract to resolve sporadic absence or attendance problems. - H. Students who have excessive excused absences may be asked to provide a doctor's statement for any future absences. - I. The privilege to attend extracurricular activities (i.e. dances, games, graduation, etc.) may be revoked for those students with a total of eight or more unexcused absences as determined by high school administration.
+Students out of school for four (4) weeks or more may be provided with a homebound teacher. - G. The principal and/or the individual classroom teacher will schedule a conference with a student to develop an attendance contract to resolve sporadic absence or attendance problems. - H. Students who have excessive excused absences may be asked to provide a doctor's statement for any future absences.